-Similarly to most external hazards (as discussed in [18]), the level 1 PSA model for internal initiating events is practically always used as a basis for the accident sequence development in aircraft crash, external fire and external explosion PSA.
-Consequently, the availability of the Level 1 PSA model for internal events and hazards is a prerequisite for performing a detailed analysis of the man-made hazards.
-The detailed analysis should be based on realistic models and data, including a comprehensive Level 1 PSA model that provides the possibility of modelling all phenomena associated with man-made hazards.
+Similarly to most external hazards (as discussed in [22]), the L1 PSA model for internal initiating events is practically always used as a basis for the accident sequence development in aircraft crash, external fire and external explosion PSA.
+Consequently, the availability of the L1 PSA model for internal events and hazards are a prerequisite for performing a detailed analysis of the man-made hazards.
+The detailed analysis should be based on realistic models and data, including a comprehensive L1 PSA model that provides the possibility of modelling all phenomena associated with man-made hazards.

-In accordance with good practices, preference is given to developing an integrated model for internal and external events (including aircraft crash) in contrast to building separate stand-alone models for different categories of events.
+In accordance with good practices, preference is given to developing an integrated model for internal and external events (including aircraft crash) in contrast to building separate standalone models for different categories of events.
 In order to properly address the impact of a man-made hazard, integrated models should also incorporate aspects that are different from internal initiating events.
 The major impacts of a man-made hazard that could lead to various types of internal initiating events or to core damage directly should be assessed in the selection of the appropriate event sequences from the PSA model for internal initiating events.
-The probabilities of recoveries and post-initiator human errors should be revised by assessing the impact of a man-made hazard on the credited recoveries and human actions modelled in the Level 1 PSA for internal initiating events.
+The probabilities of recoveries and post-initiator human errors should be revised by assessing the impact of a man-made hazard on the credited recoveries and human actions modelled in the L1 PSA for internal initiating events.
 Also, it may be necessary to include and analyse recovery actions over and above those included in the internal events PSA model.